 Like family medicine doctors, med-peds may offer anything from flu shots and wellness checkups to treatments for injuries and sudden illnesses.

 This specialty has a lot of overlap with both pediatricians and internal medicine specialists.
 However, med/peds tend to involve more clinical training in hospitals than internal medicine does.
-And research published in the National Library of Medicine showed that med-peds have one of the lowest attrition rates.
+Research published in the National Library of Medicine showed that med-peds have one of the lowest attrition rates.

 While the average salary is on the lower end of the spectrum, it’s higher than other pediatric specialties.
 And med-peds provide unique opportunities to work with patients from childhood onward.